pyrsia/pyrsia/docs/developers/build_from_source_maven.md

  INFO  actix_server::server  > Tokio runtime found; starting in existing Tokio runtime
 ```

-## Trigger a build from source for a given artifact
+## Authorize node A as a build node

-In this demo we trigger a build for `commons-codec:commons-codec:1.15`.
-The mapping repository already contains the [source repository mapping](https://github.com/pyrsia/pyrsia-mappings/blob/main/Maven2/commons-codec/commons-codec/1.15/commons-codec-1.15.mapping).

-We will use the Pyrsia CLI to trigger a build from source.
+We will use the Pyrsia CLI to authorize node A as a build node.
 In a new terminal, while
 the Pyrsia node and build pipeline prototype are running, check if your Pyrsia CLI
 config is correct: